Make journeys with your children run more smoothly with these helpful baby travel tips!

 - The first and most important factor is, of course, safety.
-Take a minute to double check that a) your child is still within the age/height/weight limit for their seat and b) that the seat is installed correctly.
-If your child is sitting safely and securely she'll be comfortable too, and that's definitely going to help with long car journeys!
+Take a minute to double check that your child is still within the age, height or weight limit for their car seat and that the seat is installed correctly.
+If your little one is sitting safely and securely, they’ll be comfortable too and that's definitely going to help with long car journeys!

-- Plan your route around you child’s existing routine.
+- Plan your route around your child’s existing routine.
 They are far more likely to relax and drift off on the journey if it’s taking place at a time they’d usually be asleep.
-So if you need to, set off a little earlier than necessary so that it coincides with nap time.
-There's no harm in getting somewhere ahead of schedule if it means baby is going to be happier.
+So, if you need to, set off a little earlier than necessary so that it coincides with nap time.
+There's no harm in getting somewhere ahead of schedule if it means your baby is going to be happier.

 - Bring along some entertainment.
-For older kids that could be audio books while baby might need a supply of teethers and rattles.
-Car games such as eye spy are good fun, but make sure you have plenty of alternatives up your sleeve as they can quickly become tiresome when you're also trying to concentrate on the road!
+For older children that could be audio books, while a baby might need a supply of teethers and rattles.
+Car games such as I Spy are good fun, but make sure you have plenty of alternatives up your sleeve, as they can quickly become tiresome when you're also trying to concentrate on the road.

 - Pack more snacks.
 Seriously, you can never have too many!

 - Don’t forget the gadgets.
-A rear view mirror can be really helpful for keeping an eye on baby.
+A rear view mirror can be really helpful for keeping an eye on your baby.
 You might also need sun shades for the windows.
-Toys that stick to car windows are also good for little ones, and for older kids portable DVD players or the iPad is always good for half an hour or so.
+Toys that stick to car windows are also good for little ones and for older kids, portable DVD players or an iPad is always good for half an hour or so.

 - Dress for the occasion.
-If it’s a long journey you want your kids to be wearing something comfortable and easy to change if there are any accidents.
-There's a lot to be said for travelling in your pyjamas - if only we adults could get away with it!
+If it’s a long journey, you want your child to be wearing something comfortable and easy to change if there are any accidents.
+There's a lot to be said for travelling in your pyjamas - if only adults could get away with it!